 Because you are dropping a column, you may have to re-create views, procedures, etc. that depend on the table.
-Be careful if you calculated to ensure you re-create everything that referred to it.
+Be careful if you CASCADE drop the column, as you will need to ensure you re-create everything that referred to it.